itoshikihiro/BMI500-Lab10/README.md

 # BMI500-Lab10
-There are two python programs: I9ToI10.py and I10ToI9.py\n Both of them have the same functionality; however, the variables' names are different.
+There are two python programs: I9ToI10.py and I10ToI9.py <hr />
+Both of them have the same functionality; however, the variables' names are different. <hr />
-Both generates a txt file answering the questions.
+Both generates a txt file answering the questions. <hr />
-A document named FinalAnswers.txt contains all answers in one file.
+A document named FinalAnswers.txt contains all answers in one file. <hr />

 ## How to run them
 2018_I9gem.txt is the I9 -> I10 mapping directory